pravega/pravega/documentation/src/docs/watermarking.md

 Because it may take some time for all the Writers to come online, for a new Stream we may also want to add an "intentional delay" before writing the first mark to the marks Segment.
 This may or may not be configured on a per-stream basis.

 ## Event Reader API
-On the Reader side, we would add a new method on the `EventStreamReader` to obtain the location of the Reader in terms of time:
+On the Reader side, a new method is added on the `EventStreamReader` to obtain the location of the Reader in terms of time:

 ```
 /**